ohakgrete/MISP-to-PROXY/README.md

- # MISP + Pi-hole Installation Guide
+ # MISP + Pi-hole + Squid Proxy Installation Guide

- This README provides step-by-step instructions for installing both **MISP** (Malware Information Sharing Platform) and **Pi-hole** on a Ubuntu-based system (tested on Ubuntu 24.04).
+ This README provides step-by-step instructions for installing both **MISP** (Malware Information Sharing Platform), **Pi-hole** and **Squid proxy** on a Ubuntu-based system (tested on Ubuntu 24.04).
 The process uses the official installation scripts from each project’s GitHub repository.

  ---

  ## Important

  - These scripts assume you have **sudo** or **root** privileges.
- - MISP and Pi-hole each have their own dependencies; ensure your system is up-to-date before proceeding.
+ - MISP, Pi-hole, Squid proxy each have their own dependencies; ensure your system is up-to-date before proceeding.
  - If you plan to run both on the **same machine**, verify that there are no port conflicts (e.g., Pi-hole typically runs a DNS service and a web dashboard).
  - Consult each project’s official documentation for more advanced configuration.